cchurch/api-docs/source/includes/_api_pngspan.md

 Tile the PNGs for fast, infinite scrolling.
 Render a width/timespan that represents a rational chunk of the current screen - say 4 hours in a day view.
 Fill the screen with tiles, fetch offscreen at the same size in preparation to scroll.
 Change origin of each entity to accomplish fast smooth scrolling.
 Fetch successive offscreen buffers as they come on screen

 Hit detection (for rollover) can be done in a browser by rendering opaque colors and reading pixels values from a one pixel high offscreen image.
-If an active pixel is detected, fetch the window of events around the timestamp estimate (since the pixel resolution is usually much less than the ms resolution needed for a timestamp), and use the response to determine what metric/span to display (i.e. the closest one…)
+If an active pixel is detected, fetch the window of events around the timestamp estimate (since the pixel resolution is usually much less than the ms resolution needed for a timestamp) and use the response to determine what metric/span to display (i.e. the closest one…)

 ### PNG Types